Books about the family of St. Therese

 "Louis Martin, Father of a Saint" by Joyce Emert.
 To order, click on the title.

 "The Story of a Family is the story of St. Thérèse's family written by the Franciscan Stephane-Joseph Piat, who was aided by Céline (Sister Genevieve), the last surviving sister of St. Therese.
 Written in the style of the 1950s, it contains many fascinating details about the history of the Martin family, their roots in Alencon, and their life at Lisieux.
 464 pages, paperback; $24.95.
-Click on the image to order.
+To order, click at the top of the book cover image above, or click here.

 Fr.
 Piat also wrote Celine: Sister and Witness of St. Therese of the Child Jesus.
 He worked closely with Celine (Sister Genevieve of the Holy Face) toward the end of her life.
 The book is rich in details of the intimacy between the two sisters as children and as young girls (Therese called Celine the "sweet echo of my soul"), of their life together at Lisieux Carmel from 1894-1897, and of the happenings at the Lisieux Carmel from then until Celine's death in 1959.